 About Me

 Hi, I’m Alex Loftus.
-I am a textbook author, kaggle competition winner, and PhD student starting in the fall with David Bau’s group.
-I am interested in understanding how we can use techniques from interpretability to steer large models at inference time, reduce hallucinations, and create truly customized systems.
+I am a textbook author, kaggle competition winner, and PhD student with David Bau’s group.
+I am interested in understanding how we can use techniques from interpretability to understand training dynamics, steer large models at inference time, reduce hallucinations, and create truly customized systems.
 I have worked as a data scientist, a machine learning engineer, and as a master’s student in biomedical machine learning at Johns Hopkins University.

-I’ve been fortunate to work with a number of brilliant people over the last few years.
+I’ve been fortunate to work with a number of brilliant people over the years.
 Here are some fun projects which resulted:

-I have a number of academic side-interests, including spectral theory and the mechanics of linear representation spaces, the history of science and mathematics, the mechanics of the visual system, the statistics of chess openings, and various causal relationships between geography and history.
+I have a number of academic side-interests, including spectral theory, information geometry, the history of science and mathematics, the mechanics of the visual system, constitutional law, various causal relationships between geography and history, and ethics (I am a big fan of Kant, Hume, Ross, and some modern ethicists like Susan Wolf).
 I am an avid traveler and am (slowly) learning Spanish.

 Talks & Publications